th2-net/remotehand/README.md

 `searchOffset` is number of pixels to scroll on each searching iteration (100 by default).

-If logical variable `doScrollTo` = yes then action will perform same functional, as `ScrollDivTo`: element with scroll-bar will be scrolled to "offsetTop" value of this element with `yOffset` offset.
+If logical variable `doScrollTo` = "true" then action will perform same functional, as `ScrollDivTo`: element with scroll-bar will be scrolled to "offsetTop" value of this element with `yOffset` offset.

 ### PageSource